dhanu0503/4-bit_up-down_counter/README.md

     #320 $finish;

     endmodule
--	Use Save option or Ctrl+S to save the code or click on the save option from the top most right corner and close the text file.

-## Creating Test bench:

--	Similarly, create your test bench using gedit <filename_tb>.v or <filename_tb>.vhdl to open a new blank document (4bitup_down_count_tb.v).

-### Test-bench code for 4-Bit Up-Down Counter:

-*/Test bench Program  for  4-Bit Up-Down Counter

 ### To Launch Simulation tool
 -	linux:/> nclaunch -new&            // “-new” option is used for invoking NCVERILOG for the first time for any design